Table of Contents

-In most cases of homicide-related suicide, the victims are the children or partner of the suicidal individual.
-Male suicidal adults are more likely to commit homicide compared to adult females.
+In most cases of homicide-related suicide, the victims are the children or the partner of the suicidal individual.
+Suicidal adult men are more likely to commit homicide compared to adult women.

 Family History of Suicide

-When to Provide Urgent Intervention in a Suicidal Patient?
+When to Provide an Urgent Intervention in a Suicidal Patient?

 There are certain signs that should alert the psychiatrist that the risk of suicide in the interviewed patient is significantly high and urgent intervention is warranted.

-- Patients who have put a clear plan for suicide are at a very high risk of committing suicide.
+The patients who have created a clear plan for suicide are at a very high risk of committing suicide.

-- Patients who started writing their will, writing a suicide note, developing a funeral plan and saying goodbye to friends and family are very likely to go through with their suicidal plan and should receive urgent intervention.
+The patients who started writing their will, writing a suicide note, developing a funeral plan, and saying goodbye to friends and family are very likely to go through with their suicidal plan and should receive an urgent intervention.

-- Patients with severe and acute immediate stress, i.e. loss of a beloved person, are at an exquisitely increased risk of committing suicide especially if they show positive suicidal ideation.
-Patients who are diagnosed with major depressive disorder and have positive suicidal ideation are more likely to commit suicide than the general population even if they do not have a suicidal plan.
+The patients with severe and acute immediate stress, i.e. the loss of a beloved person, are at an exquisitely increased risk of committing suicide, especially if they show positive suicidal ideation.
+Patients who are diagnosed with a major depressive disorder and have positive suicidal ideation are more likely to commit suicide than the general population, even if they do not have a suicidal plan.

-- Finally, in many cases, the assessment of suicidal risk in the patient can be very subjective.
-If you as the treating physician has a feeling that the risk is high even if you cannot explain why, then urgent intervention for the prevention of suicide in that patient is needed.
+Finally, in many cases, the assessment of suicidal risk in the patient can be very subjective.
+If you, as the treating physician, have a feeling that the risk is high even if you cannot explain why then urgent intervention for the prevention of suicide in that patient is needed.